10 Best Software Development Methodologies

 Cons:

-RUP is ideal for large-scale projects with high complexity, where predictability, comprehensive documentation, and rigorous processes are required.
+Large-scale projects with high complexity that require predictability, comprehensive documentation, and rigorous processes.
 It suits startups that are working on enterprise-level solutions, where failure to address complex functional and technical challenges systematically can lead to significant setbacks.

-Adaptive Software Development (ASD) software development methodology is all about flexibility and learning through an iterative cycle of speculation, collaboration, and learning.
+Adaptive Software Development (ASD) software development methodology is all about flexibility and learning through an iterative cycle of speculation and collaboration.

 These three are the pillars of this methodology and make it thrive in environments of uncertainty and rapid change.
 That’s why ASD methodology is a suitable choice for startups aiming to innovate quickly.
 Unlike traditional methodologies that rely heavily on strict planning and control, ASD is all about adapting to evolving requirements in real-time.